newchuyalong/libgdx-learning/Using-libgdx-with-Kotlin.md

 ## Configuring Dependencies

-Add Kotlin's stdlib to your core project's dependencies list:
+Add Kotlin’s stdlib to your core project's dependencies list:

     dependencies {
         compile "org.jetbrains.kotlin:kotlin-stdlib:$kotlinVersion"
     }

-If you intend to use Kotlin's reflection capabilities as well, add the respective library too:
+If you intend to use Kotlin’s reflection capabilities as well, add the respective library too:

     dependencies {
         compile "org.jetbrains.kotlin:kotlin-reflect:$kotlinVersion"